MicrosoftDocs/quantum-docs-pr/articles/quickstart.md

             Console.ReadKey();
 ```

-This changed indicated the `BellTest` to run using the `estimator` as the target machine.
+This change indicated the `BellTest` operation to run using the `estimator` as the target machine.
 When completed,
 we output the results to the console which the `ResourcesEstimator` can provide in TSV (tab-seperated values) format
 to make it easy to analyze.
 The output of the program is: